ecesociety/style/README.md

 # ECESOC Design System

-Design system and component library for the Waterloo ECE Soceity
+The design system and component library for the Waterloo ECE Soceity

 ## Rationale